evpo/EncryptPad/README.md

 <div id="command-line-interface" />
 ##Command Line Interface

-There is **encrypt_cli** executable to encrypt / decrypt files from command line.
+There is **encryptcli** executable to encrypt / decrypt files in command line.
 Run without arguments to see available parameters.
-Please note that the decrypted file is saved to a disk.
+Below is an example of encrypting a file with a key.

+    # generate a new key and protect it with the password "key".
+    # --key-pwd-fd 0 for reading the key password from descriptor 0
+    echo -n "key" | encryptcli --generate-key --key-pwd-fd 0 my_key.key

+    # encrypt plain_text.txt with my_key.key created above.
+    # The key password is sent through file descriptor 3
+    cat plain_text.txt | encryptcli -e --key-file my_key.key \
+    --key-only --key-pwd-fd 3 -o plain_text.txt.gpg 3< <(echo -n "key")

 <div id="build-on-windows" />
 ## Build EncryptPad on Windows